Our Mission

 The Department of Maternal and Child Health’s mission is to integrate its teaching, research, technical assistance, and consultation programs to promote and improve the health status of specific population groups – women in their reproductive years, children (including those with special needs), adolescents, and families in U.S. domestic and international settings.
 Health is defined in the broadest sense to include physical, political, economic, cultural and psychosocial factors.

-protect and promote health, to prevent disease, and to cope with illness in the populations of concern.
+We assume the responsibility to plan, with each student, an individualized program of learning experiences that will develop their knowledge and understanding of ways to protect and promote health to prevent disease, and to cope with illness in the populations of concern.
 Major emphasis is placed on population-based solutions to complex health problems that are multifactorial in origin, rather than on short-term solutions for resolving the immediate problems of individuals.

-We strive to provide a mixture of disciplinary backgrounds and interests within the faculty and to recruit students of varying ethnic and educational backgrounds, disciplines,
+We strive to provide a mixture of disciplinary backgrounds and interests within the faculty to recruit students of varying ethnic and educational backgrounds, disciplines, experience, interests, and skills.
+By complementing students’ functional skills, we seek to prepare professional health workers who are sensitive to health needs and to the dynamic requirements of change in urban and rural societies, both domestic and international.

 Our History